paudelprabesh/fastapi-app-crude-oil/README.md

-# FastAPI server for creating, retrieving, updating and deleting US crude oil import dataset
+# FastAPI application for creating, retrieving, updating and deleting US crude oil import dataset

 This project provides a FastAPI application that allows you to manage a dataset of US crude oil imports.
 You can use it to create, retrieve, update, and delete records in the database.